-USS San Antonio is currently fully engaged in “Integrated Phase” training and preparing for global operational environments in Norfolk, VA.
+USS San Antonio is currently homeported at Naval Station Norfolk in Norfolk, Va.
 This ship is the first amphibious transport dock of the twelve-ship San Antonio class.

 Secretary of the Navy John H. Dalton named the lead ship of the LPD 17 class San Antonio in 1996.
 The ship is named in honor of the City of San Antonio, Texas.

 “USS San Antonio will be the most high-tech, advanced amphibious ship ever built.
 It is an honor for me to name such an important new combat ship after San Antonio, site of the battle of the Alamo.
 It is also important that we keep alive the tradition of naming ships after American cities,” said the Secretary.

 - Speed: In excess of 22 knots (24.2 mph)

 - Aircraft: Four CH-46 Sea Knight helicopters or two MV-22 Osprey tilt rotor aircraft may be launched or recovered simultaneously.
 The ship's hangar can store 1-2 aircraft.

 - Armament: Two 30mm Close-in-Guns, for surface threat defense; two Rolling Airframe Missile launchers for air defense

 - Landing Craft: Two LCACs (air cushion) or one LCU (conventional)

 - EFVs: 14 Marine Corps Expeditionary Fighting Vehicles

 - Power plant: Four Colt-Pielstick diesel engines, two shafts, 40,000 Hp